|Degree||Master of Science (M. Sc.)|

 The requirement for entry is a Bachelor’s degree in a relevant subject, such as Engineering Physics specialising in Laser Technology, organised by the Department of Engineering Physics.
 A similar technical or physics degree from a university or a university of applied sciences also qualifies as relevant.

 Your Bachelor’s degree must demonstrate a considerable level of academic success.
 This is automatically the case if you finished with a grade of 2.5 or better.
-You will also qualify if you can demonstrate that you accomplished particularly successful achievements in the second half of your Bachelor programme, if you completed an outstanding final thesis or one that was particularly relevant to photonics, or if you accomplished special achievements in professional practice.

 Applicants who did not acquire their qualification to study or their undergraduate degree at a German-speaking establishment must demonstrate that they have adequate knowledge of German, for example by proving that they have passed the TestDaF (Deutsch als Fremdsprache) with an average score of ‘4’, or must furnish equivalent proof.